sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 3 | shared | If the software component referenced by the CoSWID tag is uninstalled, then the referenced software SHOULD be uninstalled if no other components sharing the software.
 {: #tbl-indexed-link-ownership-values title="Link Ownership Values"}

-The values above are registered in the IANA "Software Tag Link Ownership Values" registry defined in {{iana-link-ownership}}.
+The values above are registered in the IANA "Software ID Link Ownership Values" registry defined in {{iana-link-ownership}}.
 Additional values will likely be registered over time.

 {: #indexed-link-rel}
 ## Link Rel Values